We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 What testing tools/equipment are necessary?

 When troubleshooting an Internet application, it is critical to be able to monitor network transactions to find out what is going on.
-Wireshark (https://www.wireshark.org) is a network protocol capture/analyzer tool that is powerful and easy to use with filtering capability and it is free.
+Wireshark is a free, powerful and easy-to-use network protocol capture/analyzer tool with filtering capability.
 If you need to test your product for IEEE 802.3 compliance, take a look at the Interoperability Laboratory at the University of New Hampshire (IOL-UNH).
 There's no official IEEE 802.3 test compliance program, but the IOL-UNH testing service has become the industry's de facto test house.

 Will plugging in a 10BASE-T Ethernet device into a 100BASE-TX Ethernet network slow the network down?